jenniferslagt/css-to-the-rescue-1920/README.md

 * I changed the background of a text by using `-webkit-background-clip: text;`.
 * I found out that there's a special CSS property which <u>only</u> works on a `q` element.
 This property is called `quotes`.
 The funny thing is that the value is a quotation mark between a quotation mark.

+## What is progressive enhancement?
+Progressive Enhancement (PE) is methodology that allows Web developers to concentrate on building the best possible websites for every user!
+So it has to work on every device, every browser, every internet connection so that everyone can interact with it.
+It offers a basic user experience and ensures stability.
+But it can costs more time from developers because they have to plan their project.
+In short: it emphasizes core web page content first.

+### How did I apply PE?
+To keep PE in mind, I changed the web fonts of the application.
+I used a simple web font.
+When a user has a slow network it can take some time to load the whole content.
+So I just kept it on sans-serif.
+Nobody wants to wait for the content ;)

+Because the (main) goal is to experiment with CSS, I don't think my application is the perfect example for PE.
+But it's always important to keep in mind that PE really matters for a good UX.

 ## Used data
 I didn't know what the menu of Pop's was, so I decided to search it.
 I only used a part of it.
 In the source you'll see the link to the website I used.

 ## Sources
 * The menu I used: https://aminoapps.com/c/riverdale/page/blog/pops-menu/KWjE_PrMIMuBxP642xGzBLMz5RwmNekrb5n<br>